Ekaterina-Koulakova/Single-Glomerular-Stimulation/Methods/Behavioral_Training/README.md

 In all, not only are you limited in the number of probe-aquisitions per session that you are able to acheive, but you are also limited in the number of sessions that you are able to run before the mouse learns to lick for the standard maximum power.

+**3. diffifult to incorporate blank trilas into consideration of stimulation detection rate**

-3. Finally, you may have noticed that on the [Block Method plot](https://github.com/ekaterinakoulak/Single-Glomerular-Stimulation/blob/main/plots/SGS_PsychCurve_Block_combinedmice.png), the y-axis limits are 0.5 to 1.0 while for the Probe Method plots above, the y-axis ranges from 0.0 to 1.0.
+Finally, you may have noticed that on the [Block Method plot](https://github.com/ekaterinakoulak/Single-Glomerular-Stimulation/blob/main/plots/SGS_PsychCurve_Block_combinedmice.png), the y-axis limits are 0.5 to 1.0 while for the Probe Method plots above, the y-axis ranges from 0.0 to 1.0.
 Why?
 To answer this
  For the block method, because a single power was used for a stimulation for a single plot,

 #### Randomized Trial Method (Failed)